lorenaguo/Math-Quiz-Card/README.md

 The student answered this math question incorrectly:

 Q: Evaluate ∫₀^{π/2} sin⁴(x)cos³(x) dx
-They selected: 1/5 (or whichever answer they selected) Correct answer: 2/35
+They selected: 1/5 (or whichever answer they selected) from a list of multiple choice answers.
+Correct answer: 2/35

 Give a funny but kind, and concise explanation of why this is incorrect and how to solve it, as if you are a tutor explaining it to the student.
 Don't make fun of the student's incorrect answer.